A project of the Manship School of Mass Communication, LSU

 In 2001, Cristina Azocar completed her doctorate in Communication Studies at University of Michigan, Ann Arbor, joining a miniscule number of Native American PhDs in mass communication.
 Her research explores news coverage of people of color and its impact on public perception.

-Dr. Loke is a member of the journalism faculty at Gaylord College.
+Dr. Loke is a member of the journalism faculty at Texas Christian University.
 Her research interests rest on the intersection of women and minorities, mass media and the new online public spaces.
 Additionally, her scholarly work relies on critical media and cultural studies theory in accompaniment to the more traditional journalism research.

-Dr. Dane S. Claussen is James Pedas Professor and chair, Department of Communication, at Thiel College.
-He is the former Editor of Journalism & Mass Communication Educator; former visiting professor of international journalism, Shanghai International Studies University; former executive director of ACLU of Nevada; and former professor/faculty chair, School of Communication, Point Park University.
+Dr. Dane S. Claussen is Editor of Newspaper Research Journal and a visiting professor at Shanghai International Studies University.
+He is the former James Pedas Professor and chair, Department of Media, Communication and Public Relations, at Thiel College; former Editor, Journalism & Mass Communication Educator; former executive director, ACLU of Nevada; and former professor/faculty chair, School of Communication, Point Park University.
 He is author of Anti-intellectualism in American Media; and editor/co-author of Sex, Religion, Media and two other books.

 Dr. Gary Hicks is chair of the Department of Mass Communications at Southern Illinois University Edwardsville.
 In his research, Dr. Hicks focuses on the impact of media on society's marginalized communities.
 He has done qualitative studies of media portrayals of lesbians and gay men, immigrants, and the disabled.
 His current research focuses on media portrayals of those suffering mental illness.
 His framework for studying these groups includes ethical theory, as well as critical and cultural theories.
 Because of his background as a newspaper reporter and as an associate producer in the southwest bureau of The MacNeil/Lehrer News Hour, he works to make his research relevant and applicable to the real-world work of media practitioners.